 I hope to help people re-connect with the innate drive to look after ourselves, something which can often get lost in the fast-paced and high-pressured world in which we live.
 The concept of self-care and self-compassion is close to my heart, and I recognise the value of surrounding ourselves with resources, ideas, and values that promote good mental health.

 I received a First Class Honours in Psychology (BSc) and a Distinction in Cognitive Neuroscience (MSc) at University College London.
 I then went on to complete the Doctorate in Clinical Psychology at the University of Surrey.
 My doctoral training focused on Cognitive Behavioural Therapy (CBT) and Systemic Family Therapy.
 I am registered as a Chartered Clinical Psychologist with the Health and Care Professions Council.

-Since qualifying I have specialised in working with children and adolescents with eating disorders.
-Alongside my work with Treating Disorders, I currently work for the NHS in a Child and Young Person’s Community Eating Disorder Service in London, where I have been based for over two years.
-I am clinically experienced in supporting young people up to the age of 18 with diagnoses including Anorexia Nervosa and Bulimia Nervosa.
-The models I can employ include Family Therapy for Anorexia Nervosa (the evidence-based NICE recommended treatment for young people with Anorexia), Family Therapy for Bulimia Nervosa, as well as utilising approaches from CBT-E, DBT, Acceptance and Commitment Therapy and Solution Focused Therapy.
-I am currently completing the Cognitive Behavioural Therapy – Enhanced (CBT-E) training which is a specialist and evidence based treatment for adults with eating disorders.
+Since qualifying I have specialised in working with children, adolescents and young adults with eating disorders.
+I have several years experience working for the NHS in a Child and Young Person’s Community Eating Disorder Service in London.
+I am clinically experienced in supporting young people with diagnoses including Anorexia Nervosa and Bulimia Nervosa.
+The models I can employ include Family Therapy for Anorexia Nervosa (the NICE recommended treatment for young people with Anorexia), Family Therapy for Bulimia Nervosa, CBT-E (the NICE recommended treatment for adults with eating disorders), as well as utilising approaches from DBT, Acceptance and Commitment Therapy and Solution Focused Therapy.

 Therapeutic Approaches Offered